 An easy and effective way to reduce your impact on the environment is to implement waste reduction techniques at home and at work.
 Ranging from recycling to worm farms, these practical changes to waste management can make a big difference to the amount of waste that ends up in landfill.

-In addition, Council's Waste Management Service Policy provides guidance in the provision of the Shire's garbage and recycling collection service, determining kerbside collection areas and the application of the associated service charges.
-Domestic Waste
+In addition, Council's Waste Managment Service Policy provides guidance in the provision of the Shire's garbage and recycling collection service, determining kerbside collection areas and the application of the associated service charges.
+Waste Charge $111.24

 Domestic Recycling Collection